sriramgithubrepo/playwright-Typescript-UI/readme.md

 - productSortingTest.spec.ts -> Test that validates all 4 sorting functionalities(Description ascending/descending and Price ascending/descending) available in products page

 ### Root folder
 - .env -> Holds sensitive information and URLs.
-Having them in .env file helps in parameterising the values from CLI and configuring environment variables in CI runners
+Have configuried environment variables in CI runners

 - global-seup.ts -> Has the step for token generation for API test, which is then being shared in other API test